techgrounds/techgrounds-anj-dtmr/000_cloud_project/beslissing_doc.md

 June 12, 2023

 Today I focused on learning further about bicep.
+Deployed a resource group as I find it logical to do, because I remember when we were using the portal we also first make resource group and assign resources to it.

 June 13, 2023

-Today I used Azure Vnet to start the virtual network.
+Today I was trying to deploy Azure Vnet to start the virtual network within the resource group I created.
 I would use it to connect the servers.